 So, while ChexSystems isn’t a government agency, they — like the large credit bureaus — are governed by consumer protection laws.
 And knowing those rules and holding these CRAs accountable is the best way to remove negative information on your ChexSystems file.

 Disputing your “ChexSystems Disclosure Report” (that’s what ChexSystems calls it) can seem like a daunting task.
 Luckily, the process is pretty straightforward.
 As long as you follow the correct steps outlined here, ChexSystems must respond to your dispute in a timely manner (set forth by federal law) to resolve the problem.
 And they must respond in a very EXACTING way.
 This is where knowing the rules and the procedures will be a great advantage to you.

-First things first.
-You need to get a copy of your ChexSystems report.
-Under the federal Fair Credit Reporting Act (FCRA), you are entitled to a free copy of your ChexSystems report once every 12 months or if you’ve been denied a new bank account in the past 60 days.
+To obtain a free copy of your ChexSystems report, you have several options available to you.
+According to the federal Fair Credit Reporting Act (FCRA), you are entitled to one free copy of your consumer report every 12 months, or if you have been denied a new bank account within the past 60 days.

 We strongly recommend you order your free report through the mail or by fax.
 Why?
-If you obtain your FACTA Free Annual Report online, ChexSystems has 45 days to respond to your dispute.
+If you obtain your free annual report online, ChexSystems has 45 days to respond to your dispute.
 Ordering your report through the mail or by fax reduces that period to 30 days.
 The reason that is so important will be detailed below as we review the dispute process.

 ChexSystems provides a PDF form you can fill out for the report.
 Again, don’t request your report by going through the online request system!

 What’s on a ChexSystems report?

 Like most reports you see for the first time, your ChexSystems Report can seem confusing.
 But it’s laid out and organized surprisingly well.
 The report is comprised of eleven (11) major sections.
 Keep in mind, some sections will not appear on your report if there are no data to report.